WHAT'S COMING UP...

 As always, we'll have our model contest.
 Whether you're a novice getting started in modeling or a seasoned pro, the competition is for you.
-Enter your model for judging or Merit Awards for the Achievement Program, or enter your work as a display-only model for everyone to see your work.
-This year a new Program for judging will be employed.
-There will be the standard judging for Merit Awards for the Achievement Program; all other judgings will be in two categories, Master & Craftsman.
+Enter your model for judging or Merit Awards for the Achievement Program or enter your work as a display-only model for everyone to see your work.
+There will be standard judging for Merit Awards for the Achievement Program; all other judging's will be in two categories, Master & Craftsman.

 The Model Contest

 The Model Contest portion of the Celebration of Models held during the yearly Regional Convention differs from National.
 Every effort is made to allow all modelers to submit models to the contest and compete for awards based on their skill levels.
 The only way to improve one's modeling skills is to build models.
 Using the annual competition challenges a modeler to do better and provides feedback and recommendations to improve these skills.
 To that end, the Regional contest is broken into Skilled Masters and Craftsman.